SathanBERNARD/PX4-ROS2-Gazebo-Drone-Simulation-Template/README.md

 # PX4-ROS2-Gazebo Drone Simulation Template

 This repository provides a template to set up a simulation environment for a quadcopter equipped with a camera.
-It integrates PX4, Gazebo Harmonic, and ROS2 Humble, enabling the development and testing of software for a drone with a companion computer.
+It integrates PX4, Gazebo Harmonic, and ROS2 Jazzy, enabling the development and testing of software for a drone with a companion computer.
 This environment is ideal for mission planning and computer vision applications.
 A Python example script is included to demonstrate how to control the drone and access the camera feed, serving as a starting point for further development.

 ![Overview gif](media/1.gif)